 It is estimated that the frequency of cases of Meckel’s diverticulum is 2 %.
-However, some sources allege that it ranges from 0.2 % to 4 %, 60 % of which with developed symptoms.
-Complications account for 5 % of the children with this abnormality.
+However, some sources allege that it ranges from 0.2 % to 4 %, and 60 % of them with developed symptoms.
+Complications occur in 5 % of the children with this abnormality.

 The data for the prevalence is the same in the US, Europe, and Asia.

-Apparently, boys are twice as likely to contract Meckel’s diverticulum.
-Also, male children constitute 74 % of primary cases, and boys tend to develop various complications.
+Studies indicate boys are twice as likely to contract Meckel’s diverticulum.
+Also, male children constitute 74% of primary cases, and boys tend to develop various complications.

-Meckel’s diverticulum manifests as rectal bleeding in kids younger than 2 years old.
-A third of the toddlers had surgery before their first birthday; over 50 % had the operation by the age of four.
+Meckel’s diverticulum manifests as rectal bleeding in children younger than two years old.
+A third of the toddlers have had surgery before their first birthday; over 50% had the operation by the age of four.

 Clinical Presentation of Meckel’s Diverticulum

-Meckel’s diverticulum is usually found accidentally while barium examination or laparotomy, as it usually has asymptomatic flow.
+Meckel’s diverticulum is usually found accidentally during a barium examination or laparotomy since it usually has an asymptomatic flow.

-- 22 % inflammation of the diverticulum (diverticulitis is often seen in adults, differ from appendicitis as it has a wider mouth, little lymphoid tissue, and self-emptying, so less prone to inflame)
+- 22% inflammation of the diverticulum (diverticulitis is often seen in adults; it differs from appendicitis since it has a wider mouth, little lymphoid tissue, and is self-emptying, so it is less prone to inflammation)

-There is rarely abdominal pain caused by the diverticulum, which is not associated with intussusception; it occurs in the periumbilical area radiating to the right lower quadrant.
-Also, blunt abdominal trauma may become a reason for the perforation of the diverticulum.
-Meckel’s diverticulum occasionally may become the cause of the liver abscess, and abdominal abscess when it is perforated, which is a direct indication for abdominal surgery.
+The diverticulum rarely causes pain.
+Pain that does occur is not associated with intussusception; it occurs in the periumbilical area, radiating to the right lower quadrant.
+Also, blunt abdominal trauma may become a reason for diverticulum perforation.
+Meckel’s diverticulum may, occasionally, cause liver abscess and abdominal abscess when it is perforated, which is a direct indication for abdominal surgery.

-Obstruction is the most common complication in children that makes up 25-40 % of all complex cases in pediatric practice.
-The reasons for this condition may be bone fragments 58 %, wood splinters 14 %, food 12 %, pin/needles 9 % and other 7 %.
-However, adults may have this condition for other reasons and due to other mechanisms of manifestation.
+Obstruction is the most common complication in children, constituting 25-40% of all complex cases in pediatric practice.
+The reasons for this condition may be bone fragments 58%, wood splinters 14%, food 12 %, pin/needles 9 %, and other 7 %.
+However, adults may have this condition for other reasons and mechanisms of manifestation.